Performance guarantees for model-based Approximate Dynamic Programming in continuous spaces: Abstract

 \section{Abstract}

-In this paper we study both the value function and $\mcal{Q}$-function formulation of the Linear Programming (LP) approach to ADP.
-The approach selects from a restricted function space to fit an approximate solution to the true optimal Value function and $\mcal{Q}$-function.
-Working in the discrete-time, continuous-space setting, we extend and prove guarantees for the fitting error and online performance of the policy, providing tighter bounds.
-We provide also a condition that allows the $\mcal{Q}$-function approach to be more efficiently formulated in many practical cases.
+We study both the value function and Q-function formulation of the Linear Programming approach to Approximate Dynamic Programming.
+The approach is model-based and optimizes over a restricted function space to approximate the value function or Q-function.
+Working in the discrete time, continuous space setting, we provide guarantees for the fitting error and online performance of the policy.
+In particular, the \emph{online performance guarantee} is obtained by analyzing an iterated version of the greedy policy, and the \emph{fitting error guarantee} by analyzing an iterated version of the Bellman inequality.
+These guarantees complement the existing bounds that appear in the literature.
+The Q-function formulation offers benefits, for example, in decentralized controller design, however it can lead to computationally demanding optimization problems.
+To alleviate this drawback, we provide a condition that simplifies the formulation, resulting in improved computational times.